mrkeyboard/focuson.js/README.md

 $("h2").guidejs({timer:2500});
 ```

 provided with this code, guide.js will go through each h2 title every 2.5 seconds and eventually fade out (because the last h2 element in queue also has a timer, and nothing coems after).

-NOTE: The object containing the timer key with the 2500 miliseconds value is the config object.
-It is NOT the global cofig, but only the given element(s) config.
-More information in Parameters - Global
+Please read below for more information about guide-js parameters.

 If a timer wasn't set, guidejs is waiting for an action to tell it to move on to the next element.
 This can be done manually with the `guidejs.play()` function, or alternatively, you could have a link in the tutorial-text, with a `guidejs-next` class.